MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 #### Task 1 - Configure Safe Attachments for Microsoft Teams

 Users in your organization are using Microsoft Teams for communication and collaboration.
 Business managers are concerned that documents that are shared within Microsoft Teams may contain malware.
-You will need to ensure that no malicious content is sent through documents shared in Teams by configuring Safe Attachments that blocks documents that contain malware.
+You will need to ensure that no malicious content is sent through documents shared in Teams by configuring Safe Attachments that block documents that contain malware.

 1. Connect to the **Client 1 VM** and browse to Microsoft 365 Defender portal (https://security.microsoft.com/) as **MOD Administrator**.